watergis/maplibre-gl-export/README.md

 ## Contribution

-This Mapbox GL Export Control is still under development. so most welcome any feedbacks and pull request to this repository.
+This Maplibre GL Export Control is still under development. so most welcome any feedbacks and pull request to this repository.